Hollywood, Los Angeles: Incorporation and merger

-Hollywood was incorporated as a municipality on November 14, 1903, by a vote of 88 for and 77 against.
+Hollywood was incorporated as a municipality on November 9, 1903, by a vote of 88 for and 77 against.
 On January 30, 1904, the voters in Hollywood decided, 113 to 96, to banish the sale of liquor within the city, except for medicinal purposes.
 Neither hotels nor restaurants were allowed to serve wine or liquor before or after meals.

 In 1910, the city voted for a merger with Los Angeles in order to secure an adequate water supply and to gain access to the L.A. sewer system.
+Hollywood would consolidate with the City of Los Angeles on February 7, 1910.
+Also at that time a majority (but not all of) Prospect Avenue would be renamed to Hollywood Boulevard, starting at the intersection of North Vermont Avenue.

 With annexation, the name of Prospect Avenue was changed to Hollywood Boulevard and all the street numbers in the new district changed.
 For example, 100 Prospect Avenue, at Vermont Avenue, became 6400 Hollywood Boulevard; and 100 Cahuenga Boulevard, at Hollywood Boulevard, changed to 1700 Cahuenga Boulevard.